mit-han-lab/llm-awq/README.md

 ## News
-- [2023/07] 🔥 We released TinyChat, an efficient and minimal chatbot interface based on AWQ.
+- [2023/07] 🔥 We released **TinyChat**, an efficient and minimal chatbot interface based on AWQ.
+TinyChat also enables edge LLM inference on Jetson Orin.
 LLama-2-chat models are supported!
 Check out our implementation [here](tinychat).
 - [2023/07] 🔥 We added AWQ support and pre-computed search results for Llama-2 models (7B & 13B).
 Checkout our model zoo [here](https://huggingface.co/datasets/mit-han-lab/awq-model-zoo)!
 - [2023/07] We extended the support for more LLM models including MPT, Falcon, and BLOOM.